 4. Occupancy Management

-A less crowded office space means better social distancing and reduced risk.
+A less crowded office space means better concentration and more focus.
 Therefore, you need to manage your occupancy levels to prevent overcrowding.
 Smaller businesses might find this a relatively easy task.
 However, larger companies could see rising mounds of admin work to organise occupancy management.

 However, save yourself the effort by utilising technologies to manage your occupancy.
 For instance, occupancy counting will highlight popular areas posing more significant risks.